-This researched information is not only for the at least 1 in 8 wonderful people who are left-handed;
+This researched information is not only for the at least 1 in 8 wonderful people who are part of the left-handed group;

 it is also to inform wonderful right-handed people.
 The Lefty Lowdown provides information hand over fist!

-The Top Ten Reasons to Play the Ukulele Right-Handed, Even If You Are Left-Handed
+The Top Ten Reasons to Play the Ukulele Right-Handed, Even If You Are Part of the Left-Handed Group

 Hmmmm…..okay, moving on!

-The Top Reasons to Play the Ukulele Left-Handed, If You Are Left-Handed
+The Top Reasons to Play the Ukulele Left-Handed, If You Are Part of the Left-Handed Group

 1. You will be able to play naturally, relaxed, and know you’re learning and playing to the best of your